 Famous Turkish Dish Featuring Dried Thyme

-‘Menemen,’ a traditional Turkish egg scramble with tomatoes, green peppers, and onions, often includes dried thyme.
+‘Menemen,’ a traditional Turkish egg scramble with tomatoes, green peppers, and onions, may include dried thyme in some regional or personal variations.
 The herb adds a distinct aroma and depth to this popular breakfast dish.

-Fenugreek seeds, also known as helbeh in Turkish, are small, golden-brown seeds derived from the fenugreek plant.
+Fenugreek seeds, known in Turkish as “çemen tohumu,” are small, golden-brown seeds derived from the fenugreek plant.
 They have a strong, aromatic flavor with a hint of bitterness and a slightly nutty taste.
 Fenugreek seeds are widely used in Turkish cuisine as a spice and a herbal remedy.

 In Turkish cuisine, fenugreek seeds are utilized in various ways:

-• Bread and Pastries: fenugreek seeds are sometimes used as a topping or incorporated into the dough for bread and pastries.
-They can be sprinkled on top of bread or added to the dough for a slightly bitter and aromatic touch.
+- Bread and Pastries: Fenugreek seeds are sometimes used as a topping or incorporated into the dough.
+They can be sprinkled on bread or added to the dough for a slightly bitter, aromatic touch.

 Fenugreek seeds are known for their strong flavor and are used to add a distinctive taste to Turkish dishes.
 While they are primarily used as a spice, their potential health benefits and versatile applications make them an integral part of Turkish culinary traditions.